-Some tax-free educational assistance received after 2013 may be treated as a refund of qualified education expenses paid in 2013.
-This tax-free educational assistance is any tax-free educational assistance received by you or anyone else after 2013 for qualified education expenses paid on behalf of a student in 2013 (or attributable to enrollment at an eligible educational institution during 2013).
+Tax-free educational assistance treated as a refund.
+Some tax-free educational assistance received after 2017 may be treated as a refund of qualified education expenses paid in 2017.
+This tax-free educational assistance is any tax-free educational assistance received by you or anyone else after 2017 for qualified education expenses paid on behalf of a student in 2017 (or attributable to enrollment at an eligible educational institution during 2017).

-If this tax-free educational assistance is received after 2013 but before you file your 2013 income tax return, see Refunds received after 2013 but before your income tax return is filed, later.
-If this tax-free educational assistance is received after 2013 and after you file your 2013 income tax return, see Refunds received after 2013 and after your income tax return is filed. later.
+If this tax-free educational assistance is received after 2017 but before you file your 2017 income tax return, see Refunds received after 2017 but before your income tax return is filed, later.
+If this tax-free educational assistance is received after 2017 and after you file your 2017 income tax return, see Refunds received after 2017 and after your income tax return is filed, later.

 Refunds.
 A refund of qualified education expenses may reduce adjusted qualified education expenses for the tax year or may require you to include some or all of the refund in your gross income for the year the refund is received.
 See chapter 6 of Pub.
 970 for more information.
-Some tax-free educational assistance received after 2013 may be treated as a refund.
-See Tax-free educational assistance, earlier.
+Some tax-free educational assistance received after 2017 may be treated as a refund.
+See Tax-free educational assistance treated as a refund, earlier.

-Refunds received in 2013.
-For each student, figure the adjusted qualified education expenses for 2013 by adding all the qualified education expenses paid in 2013 and subtracting any refunds of those expenses received from the eligible educational institution during 2013.
+Refunds received in 2017.
+For each student, figure the adjusted qualified education expenses for 2017 by adding all the qualified education expenses paid in 2017 and subtracting any refunds of those expenses received from the eligible educational institution during 2017.

-Refunds received after 2013 but before your income tax return is filed.
-If you receive a refund after 2013 of qualified education expenses you paid in 2013 and the refund is received before you file your 2013 income tax return, reduce the amount of qualified education expenses for 2013 by the amount of the refund.
+Refunds received after 2017 but before your income tax return is filed.
+If anyone receives a refund after 2017 of qualified education expenses you paid on behalf of a student in 2017 and the refund is received before you file your 2017 income tax return, reduce the amount of qualified education expenses for 2017 by the amount of the refund.

-Refunds received after 2013 and after your income tax return is filed.
-If you receive a refund after 2013 of qualified education expenses you paid in 2013 and the refund is received after you file your 2013 income tax return, you may need to include some or all of the refund in your gross income for the year the refund is received.
+Refunds received after 2017 and after your income tax return is filed.
+If anyone receives a refund after 2017 of qualified education expenses you paid on behalf of a student in 2017 and the refund is received after you file your 2017 income tax return, you may need to include some or all of the refund in your gross income for the year the refund is received.
 See chapter 6 of Pub.
 970 for more information.